JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 * whether to use `Pageable` parameter or not;
 * and so on.

-Finally, you can specify fields by which the query result will be ordered.
+Finally, you can specify fields you want to order the query result by.

 For the above configuration, the following query will be generated: